 Make Your Own Wrapping Paper

-As adorable as those rows of pretty wrapping paper marching down the store aisles are, one look at the price tag is likely to turn even the most die-hard holiday fanatic into the Grinch.
-Refusing to buy pricey paper doesn't mean that you can't have pretty presents, though.
-Encourage your child to look for snazzy—albeit unconventional—wrapping materials around your home, and this year's presents will look gorgeous without you shelling out a dime!
+Make your own wrapping paper with unique materials.
+Add a creative touch to your gifts and make your own wrapping paper.
+As adorable as the rows of store-bought holiday wrapping paper look, the price tag is enough to turn even the most die-hard holiday fanatic into a Grinch.
+Eschewing pricey paper doesn't mean that you can't have pretty presents; it's easy to make your own wrapping paper.
+Encourage your child to look for snazzy wrapping materials around your home, and this year's presents will look gorgeous on the cheap!
 Your child will learn the importance of recycling as he receives a lesson in present-wrapping basics.

 What You Need: